walindi/Pomodoro/README.md

 2. Set a timer for 25 minutes
 3. Work on the task for the 25 minutes without distraction
 4. Take 5 minute break when alarm sounds
-5. After every 4 pomodoros, takes a longer 20-30 minute break
+5. After every 4 pomodoros, take a longer 20-30 minute break

-I therefore created a Bash Script for this.
-I however like to take a break evry 30 minutes
+I therefore created a Bash Script for that sends a desktop notification after every pomodoro and break.
+I however like to take a break every 30 minutes

+Ctrl+c to terminate